PascalMuenzer/ScoreBarChart/README.md

 `Value of Score no. 2: 32`

-Now all scores are entered and they are dislpayed as a bar chart of '#'.
+Now all scores are entered and they are displayed as a bar chart of '#'.

 `Score 1: ############ `
 > 12 '#'